 Ty Adeiladwr Cwch (the Boat Builder's house) is a perfect blend of a traditional 200 year old Welsh cottage with a brand new spacious extension.
 It is located in Llanddona, a quiet village with traditional local pub on the headland of Red Wharf Bay only a few miles from the picture-postcard coastal town of Beaumaris.
-The vast sandy LLanddona beach is only 10 minutes drive away (or 20 mins walk down a steep hill) and is popular for familes, as well as kite-surfers- when the wind is in the right direction!
+The vast sandy LLanddona beach is only 10 minutes drive away (or 20 mins walk down a steep hill) and is great for sandcastle building, as well as for walks and watersports.

 Layout is kitchen/dining room, lounge, games room, utility room, shower room, hall and porch downstairs.
-The recently refurbished spacious kitchen-dinner has a brand new large cooker and new fridge with patio doors onto the front lawn.
-Family bedroom (double plus fold-down single bed), double bedroom, twin bedroom (with additional fold-down single bed), double bedroom with en suite, family bathroom and additional lounge (with double sofabed) upstairs.
+The recently refurbished spacious kitchen-dinner has a brand new range-style cooker and new fridge with patio doors onto the front garden.
+Family bedroom (double plus bunk beds), double bedroom, twin bedroom, double bedroom with en suite, family bathroom and additional lounge (with double sofabed) upstairs.
+For additional flexibility there are two single fold-down beds and a travel cot.
 Upstairs lounge and master bedroom have vaulted ceilings and French windows.
 The large porch at the entrance has full size glass windows on two sides and doubles as a garden room to relax with your morning coffee.
 There are two dining tables - one in the dining/kitchen that seats twelve and another in smaller table in the large hall.

-Please note that besides the ample gardens surrounding the cottage, there is a caravan beyond the side garden in a large plot of additional garden land.
+Please note that besides the ample gardens surrounding the cottage, there a large plot of additional garden land.
 (It is seperated from the side-garden by a row of mature trees.)
-This is not let commercially so is only occasionally in use by the owners and family.
-Feel free to use this extra garden space, which includes a large netted trampoline, when the caravan is unoccupied, and to access the trampoline at all reasonable times.
-The gardens at rear and front of the property and side up to the end of the wooded area are solely for the house guests.
+It does house a caravan but this is not let commercially and only used as an overspill when the owners are staying at the cottage.
+So feel free to use this extra garden space, which includes a large netted trampoline.
+There is also a climbing frame with slide in the side garden.

 There is plenty of room to park at least four cars - additional parking may be available on request.